*This post first appeared on Just Brennon in 2016. Revisions have been made.

 So, if you are planning on a Florida vacation and including Legoland, let me share with you what I did to ensure a successful and happy, one-week long trip.

-Also, since we were staying for one week in Florida, I had to plan for other activities for the other days that we were there.
-For the other days, I planned out at least two activities for each additional day in Florida.
+In addition to our day at Legoland, I planned out at least two activities for each additional day in Florida.
 I choose both an indoor and outdoor activity using various Florida online calendar of events.

 Aside from our major Legoland attraction, I planned other activities such as touring the Angel & Phelps Chocolate Factory, playing at Daytona Beach, and having yummy, hot, Krispy Kreme donuts for lunch!
 I mean, hey, it was vacation!

 Now, back to Legoland….

 Packing early gave me a chance to observe what I was packing and make changes as needed without being in a hurry.
 Not only did I lay out clothes, shoes, and accessories, I laid out the extras that we often forget such as rain ponchos, sunglasses, and a towel for Legoland!

 There is a water park and water rides, so be prepared.
 Being prepared will keep you from spending unnecessary money in the park.

 In addition to the extras I laid out, I also had to think about activity extras, such as bringing along mini Lego action figures to trade within the park.
 Throughout the Legoland theme park, children can trade mini Lego action figures with others.
 You can either bring your own or purchase them at the park.
 For me, I knew I could grab them a Wal-Mart for next to nothing, so that’s what I did.

 I also picked up things at Dollar Tree that would be helpful for other activities throughout the week.
 For example, I purchased, glow in the dark wands for a Lights and Laser Beam museum show, sunglasses, visors, etc.